Avila5301/Get-LocalUsers/README.md

 # How to Use

-The best way to run this script is to create a shortcut of the file and under the Shortcut tab, click on Advanced and select the checkbox Run as Administrator and click ok after you place the following in front of the Target field in the properties of the shortcut.
+The best way to run this script is to create a shortcut by right clicking and mousing over "Send To" and select Desktop.
+Then right click on the on on the shortcut and select / click on "Properties".

-Place this in the Target field so the file will run as a powershell.exe: See example below:
+Place the following in front of the Target field / input field so the file will run as a Powershell.exe file:

-`powershell.exe -command "& 'C:\A path with spaces\MyScript.ps1'"`
+`powershell.exe -command "& 'C:\A path with spaces\Get-LocalUser.ps1'"`

+or

+`powershell.exe -command "& 'C:\A-pathWithNoSpaces\Get-LocalUser.ps1'"`

+Then, under the Shortcut tab, click on Advanced and select the checkbox "Run as Administrator" and click ok.

-If you are a standard user, it will prompt you for admin creds and then launch the script
+If you are a standard user, it will prompt you for admin creds and then launch the script If you are an admin, it will prompt you and you can click on Yes

-Dont forget to have your CurrentUser Remote Signed for the ExecutionPolicy
+Dont forget to have your CurrentUser RemoteSigned for the ExecutionPolicy

 To Check your current ExecutionPolicy enter: